Mercury13/unicodia/README.md

 # What do utilities do?
 * AutoBuilder — build UcAuto.cpp from Unicode base.
   * **Warning**: transition to older/newer Unicode requires a bit of handwork.
+* GwLoader — loads glyphs from GlyphWiki
+* GwRemake — does an auto-remake of GlyphWiki
 * PanoseTool — early tool that used to remove fonts’ declared script support.
 Left for history.
 Current Unicodia uses custom font loading code based on PanoseTool + font matching flags.
 * SmartCopy — copies the file if it actually differs.
 * TapeMaker — creates a tape file for graphic emoji.